QP/C++ 7.2.1

 All State Machine Implementation Strategies provided by QP Framework shall support internal transitions in states

-An example of an internal transition is shown in Figure 120[F].
+An example of an internal transition is shown in Figure SRS-22[F].
 This type of transition causes only the execution of the associated actions.
 Still, it never leads to a change of the current state, and consequently, it never causes execution of any state exit or state entry actions.
 An alternative name for internal transition is a *state reaction_.

 Internal transitions (state reactions) are very common in practice.
 Internal transitions are also different from self-transitions because an internal transition never causes execution of any state exit or state entry actions.